 Migraines are a neurological disorder

-I’m so glad you took the time to learn more about migraines.
-I know how debilitating migraines can be.
-I hope you find this information to be helpful.
+At The Pines Acupuncture in Scottsdale, Arizona we treat migraines with a holistic approach.
+Migraines are debilitating and it's important to find the cause.
 When treating migraines naturally, you need to get to the root cause of the migraines.
-Everyone’s root cause will be different.
 Some people are sensitive to different foods, some are sensitive to stress, others have menstrual migraines and the list goes on.
-My job is to present this information to you so that you can investigate your own body and symptoms.
-I help patients navigate healthier choices and give nutritional advice that is tailored to each patient.
+My job is to present this information to you so that we can investigate your unique set of symptoms.
+I help patients navigate healthier choices and give nutritional advice that is tailored to each patient in COMBINATION with acupuncture to reduce the frequency and intensity of migraines.
 You really don't have to suffer!